yohannes911/select2/doc/protocol.md

 Proof: Only the token owner has a conditional wait in section 3.2., a thread who does not own the token obviously terminates in finite steps.

 Assume that thread `0` is a token owner and it entered the conditional wait in section 3.2.
 At some time before this event the other thread was active as well, otherwise thread `0` would not go into the loop.
 At that time, when it was detected active, the other thread, thread `1` could not be token owner as well (`token != 1`).
 Hence the other thread finishes in finite steps.
 Then there are two possible scenarios:

 1. The next loop cycle comes before thread `1` becomes active again.
-Since the loop checks if the other thread is passive, it will exit in the next cycle.
+Since the loop checks if the other thread is passive, it will exit in the next cycle (because `active[0]` becomes false).
 2. It is also possible that thread `1` becomes active again between two loop cycles.
 In this case there are two possible scenarios:
    1. Thread `1` exited the previous selection w/o taking the token.
-In this case it will wake up thread `0` in section 3.1, in finite stepes.
+In this case it will wake up thread `0` in section 3.1, in finite steps, hence the loop exits (because `wait[0]` becomes false).
    1. Thread `1` exited the previous selection by taking the token, ie. it became the new token owner.
-Since the loop checks if the token ownership changed, it will exit in the next cycle.
+Since token ownership won't change until thread `0` is in the wait loop and the loop checks if the token ownership changed, the loop will exit in the next cycle (because `token == 0` becomes false).

 ### Application protocol ###